CuttyBang/tacklr/README.md

 Tacklr 0.1
 =====================

 Scout spots.
 Mark em, tag em, create routes and get them all.
-Save past runs and find new ones, supplies on the fly, and easily ditch the evidence.
+Save past runs and find new ones, supplies on the fly, and "runner detection" to easily ditch the evidence.

 ## Using this project